jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 # Documentation: https://docs.hugoblox.com/managing-content/

 title: "Three things Python doesn't teach"
-subtitle: "Distinguishing public vs private attributes, using the logic of types, and being minful of mutability"
+subtitle: "Distinguishing public vs private attributes, using the logic of types, and being mindful of mutability"
 summary: "Someone learning software development through Python alone might never learn how the power of types, attention to mutability, and the private/public distinction can be used to prevent many nasty bugs.
 This article tries to present some idea of how important those practices are and how to make use of those concepts while still letting “Python be Python.”"
 authors: []
 tags: []